Gay Sauna Etiquette: A Guide To The Perfect First Time Gay Sauna Experience 🔥

 Pack It With Your Own Travel Supplies – While most gay sauna should have lube and condoms, many do not – and even if they do, quality varies a lot.
-Pack your own travel kit of supplies to stay safe, and if you are a bottom also add in your own travel douche.
-What is the use of paying to enter into a sexual setting in case you will simply have to go back home in the worst case scenario?
+Pack your travel kit of supplies to stay safe, and if you are a bottom, also add in your travel douche.
+What is the use of paying to enter into a sexual setting in case you will have to go back home in the worst-case scenario?

-Cash Is King – Most gay saunas are cash only, which many customers prefer to protect their own privacy.
-If nothing else you might want to buy a drink from the bar or vending machine after a work-out.
-In some countries, it’s also better to take as little valuables as possible with you…
+Cash Is King – Most gay saunas are cash only, which many customers prefer to protect their privacy.
+If nothing else, you might want to buy a drink from the bar or vending machine after a work-out.
+In some countries, it’s also better to take as little valuables as possible with you.

-Where are your Flip Flops? – Many gay saunas will not allow you to go barefoot and even if they do, why would you want to?
+Where are your Flip Flops? – Many gay saunas will not allow you to go barefoot, and even if they do, why would you want to?
 Shoes are generally clunky – and a tad unsexy!
-Plus are you really prepared to get them wet?
+Plus, are you prepared to get them wet?
 Beach flip flops are perfect for keeping your feet off the sometimes less-than-hygienic floors and are easy to get off in the heat of the moment.

-Don’t Drink The Kool-Aid – If someone offers you a sip of their drink, just don’t take it.
-While no overly-common, guys have been known to lace drinks with GBH – aa club drug which is very easy to overdose on and deadly when combined with alcohol.
-Just a few drops are enough to really feel the impacts, so it is almost impossible to tell if anything has been spiked.
+Don’t Drink The Kool-Aid – If someone offers you a sip of their drink, don’t take it.
+While no overly-common, guys have been known to lace drinks with GBH – a club drug, which is very easy to overdose on and deadly when combined with alcohol.
+Just a few drops are enough to feel the impacts, so it is almost impossible to tell if anything has been spiked.
 An overdose on G will land you inside the Emergency Room, or even the morgue.
 Just buy your own drinks, and be sure to keep an eye on it at all times.